 FTP uses out-of-band controlling i.e. FTP uses TCP port 20 for exchanging controlling information and the actual data is sent over TCP port 21.

 The client requests the server for a file.
-When the server receives a request for a file it opens a TCP connection for the client and transfers the file.
-After the transfer is complete the server closes the connection.
-For a second file, client requests again and the server open a new TCP connection again.
+When the server receives a request for a file, it opens a TCP connection for the client and transfers the file.
+After the transfer is complete, the server closes the connection.
+For a second file, client requests again and the server reopens a new TCP connection.

-When a client needs to retrieve mails from server it opens a connection with the server on TCP port 110.
-User can then access his mails and download them to local computer system.
+When a client needs to retrieve mails from server, it opens a connection with the server on TCP port 110.
+User can then access his mails and download them to the local computer.
 POP3 works in two modes.
-The most common mode (delete mode) is to delete the emails from remote server after they are downloaded to local machines.
-The second mode (keep mode) does not delete the email from mail server and gives the user an option to access mails later on mail server.
+The most common mode the delete mode, is to delete the emails from remote server after they are downloaded to local machines.
+The second mode, the keep mode, does not delete the email from mail server and gives the user an option to access mails later on mail server.

-HTTP is the foundation of World Wide Web.
-Hypertext is well organized documentation system which uses hyperlinks to link to another pages in the text documents.
+The Hyper Text Transfer Protocol (HTTP) is the foundation of World Wide Web.
+Hypertext is well organized documentation system which uses hyperlinks to link the pages in the text documents.
 HTTP works on client server model.
-When a client (user) wants to access any HTTP page on the internet it initiates TCP connection to server on port 80.
-When the server accepts client request, the client is then authorized to access web pages.
+When a user wants to access any HTTP page on the internet, the client machine at user end initiates a TCP connection to server on port 80.
+When the server accepts the client request, the client is authorized to access web pages.

-To access web pages a client normally uses web browsers, who are responsible for initiating, maintaining and closing TCP connections.
+To access the web pages, a client normally uses web browsers, who are responsible for initiating, maintaining, and closing TCP connections.
 HTTP is a stateless protocol, which means the Server maintains no information about earlier requests by clients.

 HTTP 1.0 uses non persistent HTTP.
 At most one object can be sent over a single TCP connection.